Abdel Diarra

-Abdel Rahamane Diarra Khalil (born 28 December 1994) is an Ivorian professional footballer who plays for Leixões SC as a centre-back.
+Abdel Rahamane Diarra Khalil (born 28 December 1994) is an Ivorian professional footballer who plays for Swedish club Nordic United as a centre-back.

 Club career

 On 21 January 2020, Diarra joined Danish 1st Division club HB Køge on a 2.5-year contract.
 After terminating his deal with Køge on 30 May 2020 with zero appearances for the club, Diarra returned to Sweden and joined Superettan club AFC Eskilstuna He was released again in July 2021.

 International career

 Diarra represented Ivory Coast U23s during the 2015 Africa U-23 Cup of Nations qualification matches.